nikitabhargava/MLCS_Project_2018/README.md

 # Scripts to process the raw case data-

     These files are present in CaseData folder.
-Run the files in following order-
+Run the files in following order- The data generated from these scripts will be used with stock data in creating final data for training the models.
+This data can be found in /data/WorkData/firmEmbeddings/CaseData/ folder present on the server.

     1.  filterCases.ipynb - Filters cases from sentences folder to get cases for category 6 and 7.
 It uses bb2topic.pkl, bb2genis.pkl, caseid_date.csv.
 This generates new folder Filtered_1 and the files